ScoutLogic

 Concrete data gives them less room for rebuttal and conveys the gravity of the situation by showing that you mean business.

-2. Dedicate Time to Talk
+2. Dedicate time to talk

 Performance conversations should never be squeezed in at the end of a different meeting or the final moments of a long shift.
 It minimizes the significance of the discussion and can make it harder for the employee to focus on the issues you want to address.